 The pros and cons of digital receipts

 Digital receipts are convenient.
 Compared to paper receipts, they are less likely to get lost, won’t fade, and don’t require paper, thereby reducing paper clutter.
-While digital receipts can get lost in your spam or junk mail, that issue can be fixed in your email settings.

-There’s been an increase in contactless and online shopping, which has resulted in digital receipts being used more and more frequently.
 Even though Green America found that 42% of people prefer paper receipts, RetailDive’s survey saw 89% of respondents want retailers to offer digital receipts as an option.

 Overall, paper and digital receipts are both similar to each other.
 The receipt format comes down to preference, especially as a consumer.
-However, the option to hand out digital receipts or switch your receipts’ format should be considered if you are a business owner.

 Should your business switch to a digital receipt?